For the Media

 About The LAM Foundation

 As a patient advocacy organization, The LAM Foundation has been recognized as a “good model to emulate,” in the New England Journal of Medicine, 2011, and has been called, “the model for rare disease” by The National Institutes of Health.
-The Foundation is also special in that its founder is a woman whose daughter is affected by the disease; it is primarily supported by a tight network of women who have LAM and continues to be led by a female executive director as well as a female board chair.
+The Foundation is also special in that its founder is a woman whose daughter is affected by the disease; it is primarily supported by a tight network of women who have LAM and continues to be led by a female executive director.

 The LAM Foundation Awareness Video